Flying Head

 The Flying Head (also known as Big Head or the Great Head) is a cannibalistic spirit from Iroquois and Wyandot mythology.

 Description

 According to both Iroquois and Wyandot, Flying Heads are described as being ravenous spirits that are cursed with an insatiable hunger.
 They are generally described as resembling a human head with long dark hair, "terrible eyes", and a large mouth filled with razor sharp fangs.
 In some versions, the Flying Head has a pair of bat wings jutting from each side of its cheek and bird-like talons.
 Other versions replace its bat wings with those of a bird.
-In all instances, they're described as being larger in size than that of the tallest man and possessing a hide that no weapon can penetrate.
+In all instances, they are described as being larger in size than that of the tallest man and possessing a hide that no weapon can penetrate.